Juan Manuel Peña: Club career

-At Villarreal Peña figured less prominently, but managed to score a rare goal, in a 3–0 home win against Málaga CF on 19 December 2004.
-After just six league appearances during 2006–07 he switched to Celta de Vigo, in the second division.
+At Villarreal, Peña figured less prominently but managed to score his only league goal in a 3–0 home win over Málaga CF on 19 December 2004.
+After just six league appearances in 2006–07, he joined Celta de Vigo, then in the second division.

-Following two seasons of intermittent use, Peña retired in mid-November 2009 aged 36, not wishing to pursue his career anymore after careful deliberation.
+Two seasons later, Peña retired in mid-November 2009 aged 36, not wishing to pursue his career anymore after careful deliberation.
 However, on 25 March of the following year, he signed with D.C.
 United of the Major League Soccer.

 International career

 After his debut for Bolivia in 1991 (aged 18), Peña went on to become one of its most capped players and team captain.
 With 85 international matches, he played a FIFA World Cup game, against Spain in 1994 (1–3 group stage loss), and also appeared in five Copa América editions.

-Peña scored only once for the national team, in a friendly match with Honduras played in Washington on 11 October 2003.
-In his penultimate appearance, on 1 April 2009, he helped to the 6–1 demolition of Argentina in La Paz for the 2010 World Cup qualifiers.
+Peña scored only once for the national team, in a friendly match with Honduras played in Washington, D.C. on 11 October 2003.
+In his penultimate appearance, on 1 April 2009, he witnessed a 6–1 demolition of Argentina in La Paz for the 2010 World Cup qualifiers.